 • (Abdominal pain idiopathic / no other symptoms (NOS))

 As a 11th disease, also "idiopathic abdominal pain" was added.
 In contrast to MMVB 2.x, the restriction to a fixed set of 10 symptom was removed.
 The cases were collected in a shared online spreadsheet.
-This first set included 24 cases from 7 different doctors. shows an example of a case included in this case set.
+This first set included 24 cases from 7 different doctors.
+Table 29 shows an example of a case included in this case set.